kmatarese/glide/README.md

 )
 ```

-In this case it is also necessary to specify the cursor_type so
+In this case it is also necessary to specify the cursor_type so `SQLExtract`
-`RowSQLExtractor` can create a dict-based cursor for query execution within
+can create a dict-based cursor for query execution within the subprocess as
-the subprocess as required by `RowSQLExtractor`.
-Any args/kwargs passed to
+required by `wSQLExtract`.
+Any args/kwargs passed to RuntimeContext will be
-RuntimeContext will be passed to the function when called.
+passed to the function when called.

 ### Cleaning Up

-Sometimes it is necessary to call clean up functionality after processing is
+Sometimes it is also necessary to call clean up functionality after processing
-complete.
-Sticking with the example above that utilizes SQL-based nodes in a
+is complete.
+Sticking with the example above that utilizes SQL-based nodes in
-parallel processing context, you'll want to explicitly close your database
+a parallel processing context, you'll want to explicitly close your database
 connections in each subprocess.
 The `consume` method accepts a `cleanup`
 argument that is a dictionary mapping argument names to cleaner functions.
 The
 following example tells the `Glider` to call the function `closer` with the